Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Full roof replacement in progress after a successful insurance claim in metro Atlanta

-The 1 Source Insurance Claim Process
+The 1 Source Insurance Documentation Process

 Step 1: Free roof inspection and damage documentation.
 We send a certified inspector to your property at no charge.
 The inspector examines every slope of your roof, checks flashing details around chimneys and walls, inspects gutters for granule accumulation, and photographs every damage point.
 We measure each roof section and note the shingle type, age, and condition.
 This documentation package becomes the foundation of your claim — the objective evidence that existed before the insurance company sent their adjuster.

 Step 2: Claim filing guidance.
 We walk you through the process of calling your insurance company and reporting the damage.
 We help you identify the right information to provide — the date of the storm event, the type of damage observed, and whether interior damage is present.
-We never file the claim on your behalf because the policyholder must initiate the claim directly, but we make sure you know exactly what to say and what to expect next.
+We never file the claim on your behalf because the policyholder must initiate and control the claim directly, but we make sure you know exactly what to say and what to expect next.

 Step 5: Roof installation and final payment.
 Once the claim is fully approved, we schedule your roof installation.
 We handle material ordering, crew coordination, permit filing if required, and final inspection.
 The insurance company issues payment based on the approved scope.
 You pay your deductible directly to us.
 The entire process — from your first call to a completed roof — typically takes 30 to 60 days for straightforward claims and 90 to 120 days for claims that require supplements or appeals.